Moliki-Salman/dashboard-zoo-cologne-challenge/TASKS.md

 The zookeepers want to be able to see all details of an animal.
 Please create such a view that allows them to do so, outline anything about your process while adding the view below.
 The zookeepers didn't have time for more information, sorry.
 They'll surely be glad to criticize the first version intensly though and will want to know why you went for the approach you chose.

 // Your solution
+- I found the description of animals in ```types.ts```.
+- The table initially contained 6 properties, so i added the missing once.
+    - Added two new table headers to match the animal descriptions: (height(m) and favouriteFruit).
+    - Added two new table cells to display the missing properties.
+    - Added the values that were left out of the table into the v-for loop so that the data can appear.
+    - Added the hover functunality, borders and colors.

 ### Task 7: Logic Feature